Nevue Fine Art Marketing

 Artist Networking Events

-Artists United hosts one of the most popular networking events for artists, along with free webinars and online events.
+Artists United hosts one of the most popular networking events for artists, free webinars, and online events.

-Artists of all types need resources and connections to help build a successful art career.
+Artists of all types need resources, skills and connections to help build a successful art career.

-Artists United have held live events worldwide, including Boston, NY, Spain, San Francisco, and LA, to name a few.
+Artists United has held live events worldwide, including Boston, NY, Spain, San Francisco, and LA, to name a few.

 Networking Basics – Make Friends